Beritens/Beritens.github.io/_posts/2025-02-22-webslinger.md

        #                                                                             #
        #                                                                             #
        #                                                                             #
-       # Finaly.
-The ⏱️️ emoji starts a timer and the goal is at the top of the page. #
+       # Finally.
+The ⏱️️ emoji starts a timer and the goal is at the top of the page.#
        # You know what to do!                                                         #
        ################################################################################
 </pre>

 That's it for now.
 This is a small introduction to the game.
-There are many interesting challenges to make this work in the browser and everything builds on a custom physics engine, so there are definitely more topics worth writing about.
+There are many interesting challenges to making this work in the browser, and everything builds on a custom physics engine, so there are definitely more topics worth writing about.
 Stay tuned! (maybe)